Yarimar Bonilla

 Yarimar Bonilla (born February 23, 1975) is a Puerto Rican political anthropologist, author, columnist, and professor of anthropology and Puerto Rican studies at Hunter College and the Graduate Center of the City University of New York.
+As of 1 July 2023 she is a Professor at Princeton's Effron Center.
 Bonilla’s research questions the nature of sovereignty and relationships of citizenship and race across the Americas.

 Education

 Born in San Juan, Puerto Rico, Bonilla received her bachelor’s degree in social sciences from the University of Puerto Rico- Rio Piedras with a concentration in Caribbean studies in 1996.
 She then obtained her master’s degree in Latin American studies from the University of New Mexico in 1998 and her Ph.D. from The University of Chicago in 2008.

 Career

 Bonilla’s work bridges historical and political anthropology and has been published widely in English, Spanish, and French.
 She was Assistant Professor of Anthropology at the University of Virginia from 2008-2011.
 She was then Assistant Professor (2011-2015) and Associate Professor (2015-2018) of Anthropology and Latino/Caribbean Studies at Rutgers University.
 As of 2018, she is Professor of Africana and Puerto Rican/Latino Studies at Hunter College, CUNY and the Ph.D.
 Program in Anthropology at the CUNY Graduate Center.